-The electrode can normally be cleaned using a cloth or paper towel and a mild cleaning solution such as 409[®] cleanser.
-Occasionally an electrode may become coated with various substances which require a more vigorous cleaning procedure.
+The electrodes can normally be cleaned using a cloth or paper towel and a mild cleaning solution such as 409[®] cleanser.
+Occasionally an electrode may become coated with various substances which require a more vigorous cleaning procedure, such as immersion in dilute muriatic acid.
 Usually the coating will be visible, but not always.